Re-Volt-America/Website/_includes/policies/terms.md

   will be corrected.
-  10. You expressly understand and agree that {{ site.org }} shall not be liable for any direct, indirect, incidental special, consequential or exemplary damages, including but not limited to, damages for loss of profits, goodwill, use, data or other intangible losses (even if {{ site.org }} has been advised of the possibility of such damages), resulting from: (i) the use or the inability to use the service; (ii) the cost of procurement of substitute goods and services resulting from any goods, data, information or services purchased or obtained or messages received or transactions entered into through or from the service; (iii) unauthorised access to or alteration of your
+  10. You expressly understand and agree that {{ site.org }} shall not be liable for any direct, indirect, incidental special, consequential or exemplary damages, including but not limited to, damages for loss of profits, goodwill, use, data or other intangible losses (even if {{ site.org }} has been adviced of the possibility of such damages), resulting from: (i) the use or the inability to use the service; (ii) the cost of procurement of substitute goods and services resulting from any goods, data, information or services purchased or obtained or messages received or transactions entered into through or from the service; (iii) unauthorised access to or alteration of your